Stowupland High School: Curriculum Statement

 Stowupland High School ensures that a broad and balanced curriculum is provided to its students, incorporating English, Mathematics and Science qualifications together with a wide range of optional subjects (at KS4) and extracurricular choices.
 When students leave the school they should be healthy, articulate, literate (including computer-literate) and numerate and have lively, enquiring, independent minds.

 Curriculum delivery in Years 7 – 9 and at KS4 follows the National Curriculum.
-Key Stage 4 options also include vocational choices such as: Health and Social Care, BTEC Sport (Year 10), BTEC Art (in addition to Fine Art) and the OCR diploma in ICT.
+Key Stage 4 options also include vocational choices such as: Health and Social Care, BTEC Sport and ICT.
 There are also personalised options with outside providers for students with specific requirements.

 The curriculum at Stowupland fully supports the aims of the school by: